Vital Farms Egg Labels Explained

 - Higher omega-3 content.

-- Corn-free or soy-free feed.
+- Corn-free or soy-free diets.

 - Farm-level transparency.

-Buy eggs like a researcher.
-Compare what is promised, what is measured, and what is simply implied.
+Compare what is promised, what is measured, and what is implied.

 Check the latest on Eggs